MelanieT/TeensyCNC2/README.md

 However, Matt's ingenious "hack" completely bypasses all of Provo Craft's sneaky attempts to control how users can use their products by replacing the two PIC microcontollers inside the Cricut Mini with an inexpensive, Arm-based microcontroller board, the
 [Teensy 3.2](https://www.pjrc.com/store/teensy32.html).
-I came across Matt's work while I was working on my [LaserCut](https://github.com/wholder/LaserCut) program, which is Java-based program designed to allow users to create 2D vector designs and then send them to laser, paper or vinyl cutters.
+I came across Matt's work while I was working on my [LaserCut](https://github.com/wholder/LaserCut) program, which is a Java-based program designed to allow users to create 2D vector designs and then send them to laser, paper or vinyl cutters.
 While Matt's original code worked fine, I decided to rework it on order to make a few changes and improvements, such as:

   - Rewriting the G-Code parser using a state machine to make it easier to extend and revise
   - Reversing the Y axis so that the origin of the cutting mat is the upper left rather than the lower left
-  - Rework the button press code and add wiring to allow use of the Power button and lEDs on the control panel
+  - Rework the button press code and add wiring to allow use of the Power button and LEDs on the control panel

 ## Fight Back against Forced Obsolence!